KedarPanchal/Portfolio-Website/README.md

 [Back to top](#table-of-contents)

 * Responsive user interface for multiple platforms
-* Dynamic mobile navigation bar
+* Dynamic mobile navigation bar that allows for smooth scrolling between page sections
 * RAG-powered, agentic AI chatbot to discuss my work experience, projects, skills, and more
     * Orchestrates local and cloud-based models for a smooth generative AI pipeline
+* Smooth transitions between page sections
 * Interactive particle effects in the background
+* Functional design through use of custom React hooks

 ## Tech Stack
 [Back to top](#table-of-contents)